rexresearch

 substantially no electric field is disclosed.
 The method may

-include: providing a signal generator for emitting at least one of
+include: providing a signal generator for emitting at least one

-electromagnetic waves, radio frequency waves, microwaves, acoustic
+of electromagnetic waves, radio frequency waves, microwaves,

-electromagnetic waves, radio frequency waves, microwaves, acoustic
+of electromagnetic waves, radio frequency waves, microwaves,

-field are formed.
+substantially no electric field are formed.

 [0017] In a preferred embodiment, the signal generator may be a